No recent wiki edits to this page.

 Race Car (4 variants)

-The "Grand Prix" track.Allows players to race on two different tracks (named the "Grand Prix" track and the "Devil's Elbow" track) in either a 2-player competetive mode or a single-player time trial mode.
-In the time trial modes, the player is tasked with completing as many laps as possible in 60 seconds.
+The "Grand Prix" track.Players race on two different tracks named "Grand Prix" and "Devil's Elbow" in either a 2-player competitive mode, or a single-player time-trial mode.
+In the time-trial modes, the player must complete as many laps as possible in 60 seconds.

 Crash 'n' Score (4 variants)

-This mode can be played on one of two different tracks and either alone or against a friend.
+This mode can be played on one of two different tracks and in single- and multiplayer mode.
 In multiplayer Crash 'n' Score, a white block will appear in a random spot on the field.
 The first player to run over the block will score a point; the block will then move to a new location, until one player has scored 50 points.
 In the single-player variants, the player must score as many points (or hits) as possible in 60 seconds.

 Tag (2 variants)